Authorization

 Refresh token flow

 To refresh the access token send a request to the retrieve a token endpoint with the refresh token you've received when completing the Authorization code flow.
+Access tokens can expire for many reasons, such as if the user changes their password or revokes the app access.

 curl -X POST \